shadergz/shadergz/README.md

 > Focused in math, networking, science and computing, learning new things everyday

-📚 **Learning**: How to create effective UIs for mobile apps users and how to interact with native code using: Dart/Kotlin/Java and C++!
+📚 **Learning**: How to create effective user interfaces for mobile apps and how to interact with native code using: Kotlin/Java with or within C++!

 ## More about me